Burning with a permit will open on October 1, 2018.

 Burn Permit for a 4' x 4' x 3' Area:

-Permits are valid for the burning of Natural Vegetation only and subject to the rules and regulations of Washington State, King County, and the Fire District issuing
+Permits are valid for the burning of Natural Vegetation only and subject to the rules and regulations of Washington State, King County, and the Mountain View Fire.
+Failure to comply with these rules and regulations may result in the forfeiture of a permit and/or financial restitution to the Fire District for actions taken by the District to mitigate the permittees failure to follow these regulations and rules.

 III.
 Restrictions on Outdoor Fires